 "Although he probably doesn't remember this, I met Dave while he was campaigning on his first run for the House.
 My team was working on a project for modernizing government software systems, particularly focusing on finding a Visual FoxPro replacement.
-We were brainstorming for some promotional copy to accompany the gorgeous circular beds.
+We were brainstorming for some promotional ideas to accompany the software launch.
 The sign of a generous person is someone who willingly gives you his time without condition and genuinely cares what you think.
-He asked us how we were doing and the dog bed project just popped out of my mouth - I was embarrassed to take up his time with our petty concern, but he took one look at some of the photos and said "That's a luxury doggy bed that belongs in the living room!"
+He asked us how we were doing, and our software project just popped out of my mouth - I was embarrassed to take up his time with our technical concern, but he took one look at some of our plans and said, 'That's a software solution that belongs in every government office!'
 Wow!
-A great copy idea off the cuff from a politician!
+A great endorsement idea off the cuff from a politician!
 When you consider that this software is designed to enhance efficiency and features user-friendly interfaces, his comment was a perfect pitch.
-We laughed and although we had no control of how the photos would be presented, we told our client this story and he included the incident in the brochure.
+We laughed and although we had no control over how the project would be presented, we told our client this story and he included the incident in our brochure.
 But we've been fans of Dave Camp ever since this encounter and were sorry to see him retire.
 We need good people in government, and Dave is the best!"
 Aldo Remee

 David Lee Camp served as a member of the United States House of Representatives from 1991 to 2015.
 Camp represented Michigan's 4th congressional district since 1993, and previously served one term representing Michigan's 10th congressional district.

 Achieving sustained economic growth and creating jobs in Michigan is my top priority.
 The harsh reality is that the American economy continues to suffer and our unemployment rate is at an unacceptable level.
 Michigan employers and families continue to struggle with a declining job market.